fanfan42/VFIO-Passthrough-dual-running-systems-on-laptop/lenovo-legion-5-17ACH6H/README.md

 ```sh
 yay -S looking-glass-git
 ```

+Beware of the version installed or updated, it follows the `Bleeding Edge` version, reserved for the developpers.
+On 6th november 2023, I have `looking glass client` version `B6.r51`.
+It is compatible with `looking glass host` version `B6-92` on Windows.
+Maybe upper also, didn't try yet.

 You can now plug the dummy HDMI plug and start the VM, in the terminal, to access the Windows Guest, type the following command, it will launch looking-glass and your VM should be running (no need to be root) :